Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization

 Grating interferometers commonly use a technique known as phase stepping to acquire images.
 The grating is translated laterally and imaged multiple times to produce a phase stepping curve at each pixel.
 Two phase stepping curves are acquired, one with no sample that serves as a reference curve and one with a sample in place, and the fringes are analyzed and compared on a per-pixel basis to simultaneously produce the three images.
 The phase stepping curves are typically assumed to be sinusoidal, and the average value, visibility, and phase are extracted and compared to produce the three images.
 Phase stepping requires the use of high precision electronic motors, since the phase steps are to the order of a micron, and at least five phase steps are usually acquired.

 A key problem in grating interferometry is Moiré artifacts that result from small inaccuracies in grating position during the phase stepping procedure and the fact that the fringes are not perfectly sinusoidal.
+Inaccurate phase stepping positions can result from motor inaccuracies or system vibrations, leading to Moiré artifacts in the final images.
 The artifacts appear as remnant oscillations in the measured average value, phase, and visibility of each pixel, ultimately leading to remnant oscillations in the attenuation, differential-phase, and dark-field images.
-Previous work on Moiré artifacts resulting from phase stepping errors and dose fluctuations has been reported \cite{bib:Kaeppler, bib:Hauke, bib:Hashimoto, bib:Tao, bib:Oh2023}.
-However, these methods do not reduce the Moiré artifacts resulting from the influence of higher order harmonics present in the fringe patterns.
+Previous work on Moiré artifacts resulting from phase stepping errors and dose fluctuations has been reported.
+For a theoretical description of the generation of Moiré artifacts, we refer the reader to Hauke et al \cite{bib:Hauke2017}.
+Iterative algorithms for Moiré artifact removal include References \cite{bib:Kaeppler, bib:Hashimoto, bib:Tao, bib:Oh2023, bib:Hauke2018}.
+The specific details of these methods differ, but some rely on sample-free regions of the images, do not consider the Moiré artifact generated in all three images, or iteratively estimate different phase stepping positions for each modality, which would be non-physical.
+A CNN-based approach is also reported by Chen et al \cite{bib:Chen}, with the drawback of requiring large amounts of training data.
+All of these methods do not consider the influence of higher order harmonics present in the fringe pattern.